Social Security Number (SSN)

 If you are an F-1 visa holder with on-campus employment, please you must first obtain a job offer letter from your on-campus employer following this format.

 Please note that it is NOT possible to apply for a SSN online or via an agency.
 You must have a personal interview with a Social Security Administration representative usually in a local Social Security office.

 The U.S. Government restricts the issuance of new SSNs to individuals who are employed.
 However, SSNs have come to be used for many other purposes such as opening a bank account, buying a cell phone and/or obtaining a credit card.

-Generally, you will be able to open a bank account without an SSN.
-You will need to show two forms of identification.
-Your Harvard ID and passport are usually acceptable.
+Generally, you will be able to open a bank account without a SSN.
+You will need to show at least two forms of identification.
+The Harvard University Credit Union located at 104 Mt.
+Auburn St. in Cambridge usually accepts your Harvard ID and passport.
 If you do not have your ID yet, the Form I-20 or Form DS-2019 should be acceptable along with your passport.
 You will also need to provide a local address.

-You usually are not able to get a credit card without an SSN.
-However, if you open an account at the Harvard Credit Union, on the ground floor of the Smith Campus Center, you should be eligible for a credit card with limited credit, even if you do not have an SSN.
-In addition, when you open a bank account, you should get a bank debit card that can be used in many stores and restaurants.
+You usually will not be able to get a credit card without a SSN.
+However, if you open an account at the Harvard Credit Union you should be eligible for a credit card with limited credit, even without a SSN.
+When you open checking account at a bank, you should receive a debit card that can be used in many stores and restaurants.
 The difference between a debit card and a credit card is that the money you "charge" using the debit card is drawn directly from your bank account.